What’s Behind the India–China Border Disengagement Deal

 News Analysis

-“India’s border claim is the same, but China accepted it this time because China was preparing for a probable Trump victory in the U.S. and it’s also bracing itself for an invasion on Taiwan,” said Nagao before former U.S. President Donald Trump was declared the winner in the November election.
-“China wants a cease-fire on the India-China border because it wants to concentrate on the Pacific side.”
+“India’s border claim is the same, but China accepted it this time because China was preparing for a probable Trump victory in the U.S. and it’s also bracing itself for an invasion on Taiwan,” Nagao said before former President Donald Trump was declared the winner in the November election.
+“China wants a cease-fire on the India–China border because it wants to concentrate on the Pacific side.”

-Two days after the disengagement was announced, Indian Prime Minister Narendra Modi and Chinese leader Xi Jinping met formally for the first time since the deadly 2020 Galwan conflict—in which at least 20 Indian and four Chinese soldiers were killed—during the 16th annual BRICS summit in Kazan on Oct.
+Two days after the disengagement was announced, Indian Prime Minister Narendra Modi and CCP leader Xi Jinping met formally for the first time since the deadly 2020 Galwan conflict—in which at least 20 Indian soldiers and four Chinese soldiers were killed—during the 16th annual BRICS summit in Kazan on Oct.
 23.

 During their meeting, Modi and Xi announced that their special representatives would meet to find solutions and “explore a fair, reasonable and mutually acceptable solution to the boundary question,” according to a statement by the Indian external affairs ministry.